Your rights when pregnant on probation or a fixed-term contract

 You are entitled to paid time off for ante-natal appointments and your job should be safe for a pregnant woman to do.
 Being on probation makes no difference to any of these rights.

-How your employer should handle your probation
+How your employer should handle your probationary period

 The scope and terms of your probation period are governed by your contract of employment.
 You should check your contract of employment to see what it says about your probationary period and whether your employer has the right to extend the probationary period.
 Your contract may also say something about what happens to the probationary period if you are absent for a part of it (i.e., on maternity leave).

-- measure your performance on the time you can attend work and, if possible, confirm that you have passed your probationary period.
-You should check your contract to see if your employer needs to do anything to confirm you passed your probationary period (often your employer will need to confirm this in writing and if they do not, your probationary period will be extended); or
+- measure your performance based on the time you can attend work and, if possible, confirm that you have passed your probationary period.
+You should check your contract to see if your employer needs to do anything to confirm you passed your probationary period (often your employer will need to confirm this in writing and if they do not, your probationary period may be extended); or

 - consider exercising a contractual right to extend your probationary period or invite you to agree to an extension for a period equivalent to your absence.
 In other words, if you will take 52 weeks of maternity leave then your employer could seek to agree a 52 week extension of your probationary period (i.e. similar to pausing your probationary period).
-This will give you a fair chance to prove yourself and your employer the opportunity to make an informed assessment of your performance.
+This will give you a fair chance to prove yourself and give your employer the opportunity to make an informed assessment of your performance.

 If your employer fails to confirm you in post or fails to offer an extension, depending on the circumstances you may be able to bring a discrimination claim.
 For instance, if you go on maternity leave and your employer notifies you that you have not passed your probation, without offering to extend your probation period, this could be discrimination because you have not been given an opportunity to prove yourself and work your full probation period.